 Both cables come with 2.5mm stereo/mono plugs for attaching to the dual entry cups of the HE1000 V2.
 The last cable is a shorter 1m terminated with a gold-plated 3.5mm right angle jack for plugging into portable sources should you wish to move around a bit.
 All cables are constructed from the new 3 core materials.

 Weird as they may look there is a definite audible difference between the original cable and the new cable.
 The older cable has a slightly duller, less dynamic tonal quality to it compared to the more dynamic, slightly brighter, and cleaner response of the new cable.

 In some respects, you may have to be a bit more careful with the setup matching on the new cable as it’s marginally less forgiving, especially on the top end but the additional clarity and vibrancy should be worth it.

 Accessories and Packaging

-It is still pretty consistent with the rest of the 2nd Gen premium headphone packaging with its leather-trimmed hard case and foam contoured interior housing the headphone and cables.
+It is still pretty consistent with the rest of the 2nd Gen premium headphone packaging with its leather-trimmed hard case and foam-contoured interior housing the headphones and cables.
 The manual is as exquisitely prepared as ever.
 Those with V1 headphones will be very familiar with it right down to the brown cardboard shipping box which still says HE1000.

 A Small Suggestion